-Spangler, senior project manager at Mortenson Construction, earned a degree in architectural engineering with a focus on construction management from the University of Colorado Boulder.
+Ellen Spangler Spangler, senior project manager at Mortenson Construction, earned a degree in architectural engineering with a focus on construction management from the University of Colorado Boulder.
 After graduation, she was hired as a field engineer at Mortenson Construction.
 Spangler, who has worked at Mortenson for nine years, is a senior project manager currently leading construction of the St. Louis City SC Major League Soccer (MLS) Stadium.
-She has worked on three major sports projects leading up to was the Enclosure Team leader.
+She has worked on three major sports projects leading up to for Arup in other offices across three continents.
+In his more than 19-year career with Arup, he has delivered challenging and complex structures such as transportation facilities, highrise structures, museums and stadiums all over the world as the structural engineer and/or Arup's multidisciplinary project manager.
+As Arup's project manager and structural engineer for the Allegiant Stadium project, Freudenberger and the Arup team delivered the structural and facade engineering in an extremely short timeframe. the St. Louis MLS Stadium including U.S. Bank Stadium in Minneapolis, where she worked with the team handling heating, cooling and life safety systems; Milwaukee's Fiserv Forum, where she was a key player in the structural steel phase and the scoreboard installation: and Allegiant Stadium, home to the Las Vegas Raiders, where she was the Enclosure Team leader.
 On the Allegiant Stadium project, she led the team to a successful execution of a difficult glazing, metal panel and roofing scope.
 Spangler also led the formidable closeout effort, working through punch list completion and substantial completion requirements, helping the team achieve an early and under-budget turnover of a landmark project in the midst of a pandemic.
 With each successive project, she continually tackles the challenges head on and aims to apply each gained experience to the next project.